 Do you want to make your money work for you and create a positive impact in the world?
 With “impact investing” you can combine financial gains and sustainable impact.

-Yova is an impact investing platform from Zurich, Switzerland.
-Yova offers you an easy way to invest money in sustainable and impact-focused assets.
+Inyova is an impact investing platform from Zurich, Switzerland.
+Inyova offers you an easy way to invest money in sustainable and impact-focused assets.

 You can sign up for free here* and create a personalized investment strategy.
 Answer some questions about your risk profile and choose the impact topics that are most important to you.